Updated January 29, 2023 Black-headed Python (Aspidites melanocephalus) Aspidites melanocephalus, commonly known as the black-headed python, is

 Reptile Heating & Lighting and Humidity

 Black-headed pythons like to be warm.
-I keep their hot side around 95 degrees Fahrenheit which can be provided with heat tape or a Zilla reptile heat pad with a thermostat controller.
-The cool side 82 degrees.
-My snake room stays 80 degrees.
+I keep their hot side around 95 degrees Fahrenheit which can be provided with heat tape or a reptile heat pad with a thermostat controller.
+The cool side is 82 degrees Fahrenheit.
+My snake room stays 80 degrees Fahrenheit.
 With that in mind, controlling your temperature depends on the room you are keeping them.
 You can use a basking light 8 hours a day on half of the enclosure.
 I use coconut bark, which give me the ability to mist for humidity.
 Plus I have a wet box.

-I use coconut bark chips or aspen for snake bedding, such as Exo Terra Coco Husk Substrate and Zoo Med Aspen.
+I use coconut bark chips or aspen for snake bedding.
 The benefit of coconut bark is the capability to mist the bedding to bump up the humidity if need be.

 Drinking bowls just large enough for them to drink from, but not big enough to soak in, are provided.
 Black-headed pythons love to be misted.
 They will even lift their heads to lick the water.